PowerDigitalMedia/nodejs-base/README.md

 # NodeJS Base

-## 'Used as start point or building block.'
+## Used as start point or building block.